Florida medics suspended after ‘dead’ patient found to be breathing - NewsBreak

-CLEARWATER, Fla. ( WFLA ) – Two Florida paramedics have been suspended after a man they pronounced dead was found to be breathing.
+Two Florida paramedics have been suspended after a man they pronounced dead was found to be breathing.
+KTLA’s sister station WFLA reports.

 On Wednesday morning, Clearwater Fire and Rescue sent two medics to a home in an unincorporated portion of Pinellas County for a reported cardiac arrest.